The 6th National Learning Collaborative Cohort begins October 2022. Applications will be accepted on a first-come, first-serve basis.

 Michelle Mejia, Assistant Vice President for West Kendall Baptist Hospital and Executive leading Healthy West Kendall, shares with us how participating in Communities of Excellence 2026 gave her team the tools to create a structure for a community of 400,000 people in South Florida.
 Watch the full interview to get to know their story.

 For More Information or to request the Application Form

-Please contact Communities of Excellence 2026 Director Stephanie Norling at firstname.lastname@example.org.
+Please contact Communities of Excellence 2026 Executive Director Stephanie Norling at firstname.lastname@example.org.